utopia-foss/utopia/doc/getting_started/tutorial.rst

 * General plotting functions are available (to avoid recreating code over and over)
 * External Python plotting scripts can be specified

-Like many other parts of *Utopia*, this relies on a YAML-based configuration interface in which the plotting function to be used is specified and the parameters can be passed.
+Like many other parts of Utopia, this relies on a YAML-based configuration interface in which the plotting function to be used is specified and the parameters can be passed.

 First, let's look at how a custom configuration can be used to adjust the behavior of existing model plots.
 Let's assume that – using the above steps – you have arrived at a run configuration you are happy with and you now want to run a simulation and afterwards create some plots from it.